Visit New York in 5 days

 brooklyn bridge

-The Brooklyn Bridge, one of the oldest bridges in the country (late 19th century), is another NY landmark to see.
-Not only is its architecture incredible, but the view it offers is also amazing.
-To make the most of it, cross it on foot (upper deck) – it will take you about 20-30 minutes: it's less than 2 kilometres long.
+The Brooklyn Bridge, one of the oldest bridges in the country (late 19th century), is another of NYC landmarks.
+Not only is its architecture incredible, so is the view it offers.
+To make the most of this visit, cross it on foot (upper deck) – it will take you about 20-30 minutes: it's less than 2 kilometres long.

 I recommend crossing the bridge in the morning: you'll have the sun at your back and you'll be able to get some very nice shots of the skyline in front of you.
 Of course, seeing a sunset from the bridge is another moment not to be missed!